 Joe Ciriano: Exactly.
 Exactly.

-David Hirsch: So what impact has crisis situation had on Ashley?
-I’m Leanne, Charles, as well as the rest of your family.
+David Hirsch: So what impact has Grace’s situation had on Ashley, Emily and Charles, as well as the rest of your family?

-I think he, you know, he, he very willingly, you know, wanted to help out do that.
-Some of the other challenges, you know, dealing with some, with special needs is, is.
-Learning patients.
-And we all have to work on that and, and, and try and improve that.
-Uh, you know, as you’re well aware of patients, oftentimes it is a derivative of how your day went.
+Some of the other challenges of dealing with special needs is learning patience.
+And we all have to work on that and try to improve that.
+As you’re well aware, oftentimes patience is a derivative of how your day went.

-As delightful as she can be.
-Uh, as, as you’re well aware, kids down syndrome can be hand a handful to deal with.
-Cause they’re stubborn.
-And unfortunately in my family, stubbornness, runned, always up the tree.
-Um, so, you know, that’s, that’s been a challenge for me.
-I, I think they are all very cognizant of the issues that.
+As delightful as she can be, as you’re well aware, kids with Down syndrome can be a handful to deal with, because they’re stubborn.
+And unfortunately in my family, stubbornness runs always up the tree.
+So that’s been a challenge for me.

-David Hirsch: now.
-That’s great.
-What does Emily do?
-I know
+David Hirsch: That’s great.
+What does Emily do now?

 David Hirsch: So that’d be your first grandchild.